0x000m/0x000m.github.io/index.md

 theory, should explore number theory.
 And so on.
 Attempting to control what gets posted on this list is pointless.
-If you don't like a particular topic, or an author, use filters and kill file ...Insulting people as "ciphergroupies" because they are not working on one's current interest seems needlessly counterproductive.
+If you don't like a particular topic, or an author, use filters and kill file...Insulting people as "ciphergroupies" because they are not working on one's current interest seems needlessly counterproductive.
 Just my views.
-If you don't like 'em, ignore them or filter them.
+If you don't like 'em, ignore them or filterthem.
 That's the Cypherpunk way of doing things."[4]
 1995-08-10 - Conspiracies and “Ciphergroupies”